-- ▶ DO NOT use aluminium, galvanised or tin-plated containers - DO NOT use unlined steel containers - ▶ DO NOT repack.
+- DO NOT use aluminium, galvanised or tin-plated containers - DO NOT use unlined steel containers cans with friction closures may be used.

+▶ DO NOT repack.
 Use containers supplied by manufacturer only.

 For low viscosity materials

 - Drums and jerricans must be of the non-removable head type. - ▶ Where a can is to be used as an inner package, the can must have a screwed enclosure.